openstack/openstack-manuals/doc/cli-reference/source/senlin.rst

 **Optional arguments:**

 ``-p <PROFILE>, --profile <PROFILE>``
-  Profile Id used for this node.
+  Profile Id or name used for this node.

 ``-c <CLUSTER>, --cluster <CLUSTER>``
   Cluster Id for this node.